Georgia election officials formally launch investigation into Trump phone calls

-ATLANTA -- The Georgia State Election Board has formally launched an investigation into former President Donald Trump's phone calls to state election officials in which he sought help to overturn the results of the election after President Joe Biden's narrow victory was certified twice.
+ATLANTA -- The Georgia Secretary of State's office has formally launched an investigation into former President Donald Trump's phone calls to state election officials in which he sought help to overturn the results of the election after President Joe Biden's narrow victory was certified twice.

-The investigation, which follows a formal complaint filed by a law professor alleging that Trump violated the law during those calls, marks the first formal investigation into Trump's efforts to overturn the results of the election in the state.
+The investigation, which follows a series of formal complaints filed by a law professor alleging that Trump violated the law during those calls, marks the first formal investigation into Trump's efforts to overturn the results of the election in the state.

-Walter Jones, a spokesperson for Georgia Secretary of State Brad Raffensperger's office, confirmed the investigation to ABC News on Monday.
-"This is a State Election Board investigation," he said.
-"We received a complaint and are treating it the same way we would all complaints.
-Any further legal efforts will be left to the attorney general."
+"The Secretary of State's office investigates complaints it receives," said Walter Jones, a spokesperson for Secretary of State Brad Raffensperger's office.
+"The investigations are fact-finding and administrative in nature.
+Any further legal efforts will be left to the Attorney General."

+In an initial statement given to ABC News confirming the investigation, Jones said the investigation was being conducted by the State Election Board, which is part of Raffensperger's office.
+Jones later clarified that the Secretary of State's office would be conducting the investigation.

 In Trump's first call to Georgia officials, made in December amid an ongoing audit, he had asked a chief investigator in Raffensperger's office to "find the fraud," telling them they would be a "national hero" for it, according to an individual familiar with the matter.
 In another call on Jan.
 2, Trump repeatedly demanded that Raffensperger "find" the exact number of votes -- 11,780 -- he needed to be the victor in the Peach State, according to a recording of the call obtained by ABC News.

-Note: This story has been updated to include a clarification from Brad Raffensperger's office.
-The Secretary of State's office, not the State Election Board, will be conducting the investigation.